SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 ## A Better Route Planer (ABRP) integration

-Telemetry data from your car can be provided to [ABRP](https://abetterrouteplanner.com/). **Be aware that this is not done by default.** The data will be send only if you provide the mapping of your vehicle identification number (VIN) to an ABRP user token.
+Telemetry data from your car can be provided to [ABRP](https://abetterrouteplanner.com/). **Be aware that this is not done by default.** The data will be sent only if you provide the mapping of your vehicle identification number (VIN) to an ABRP user token.